This Chicken and Chorizo Pasta recipe is a winner! It’s ready to eat in under 40 minutes, making it a great choice for a comforting midweek meal.

 - Smoked paprika enhances the flavour of the chorizo and gives a lovely smoky flavour to the sauce.

-- Tomato passata gives a lovely smooth textured sauce.
-You could also use a can of chopped tomatoes for a chunkier sauce.
+- Tomato passata will produce a lovely smooth-textured sauce.
+If chunks of tomato don’t concern you, use a can of chopped tomatoes.

 - A little white sugar helps to balance the acidity of the tomato passata.